openwrt/asu/local-server.md

 Python 3.12.3
 ```

-Next, install the basic Python tools (`poetry` will be used to easily install all the rest of the requirements):
+Install the basic tools (`poetry` will be used to easily install all the rest of the requirements):

 ```bash
 pip install poetry podman-compose
 ```

+## Attended Sysupgrade installation and configuration

-Get ASU and install all its requirements:
+Get ASU and install all of its requirements:

 ```bash
 git clone https://github.com/openwrt/asu.git
 cd asu/
 poetry install
 ```

-Set up your local podman environment.
-The `.env` file contains primary definitions or overrides for the contents of `settings`, which may be found in `asu/config.py`.

-    echo "# where to store images and json files
-    PUBLIC_PATH=$(pwd)/public
-    HOST_PATH=$(pwd)/public
-    # absolute path to podman socket mounted into worker containers
-    CONTAINER_SOCK=/run/user/$(id -u)/podman/podman.sock
-    # allow host cli tools access to redis database
-    REDIS_URL=redis://localhost:6379
-    # turn on the 'defaults' option on the server
-    ALLOW_DEFAULTS=True
-    " > .env

 Edit `podman-compose.yml` and make the server listen on the VM's WAN port at `0.0.0.0`:
 ```bash